ctu-mrs/mrs_uav_system/README.md

 ### Singularity and Docker

-Singularity images with our system are the preferred way how a _normal_ user should interract with our sustem.
+Singularity images with our system are the preferred way how a _normal_ user should interract with our system.
-Pleaase, follow this link to learn how to run our system using Singularity.
+Please, follow this link to learn how to run our system using Singularity.

 * [MRS Singularity](https://github.com/ctu-mrs/mrs_singularity/)